thatcherfreeman/thatcherfreeman.github.io/_tutorials/2-fusion-luts.md

 Alternatively, you could play with inverting the curves you want to remove and then applying the curve you'd rather have.

-## Adjust the LUT to expect video levels on the input
+## Adjusting the LUT for Video Levels
 Some monitoring systems apply a LUT without first scaling the signal from video to full levels.
 If you have one of these, you'll need to modify the LUT accordingly to get the right contrast in your image.
 First, you'll need to download my Levels Conversion DCTL and then apply the following chain:

 <a href="https://github.com/thatcherfreeman/utility-dctls/blob/main/Utilities/Levels%20Converter.dctl" class="button button--large">Levels Conversion DCTL</a>